hyperledger/firefly-fir/text/0012-namespace-isolation.md

 a given namespace (this includes resolving DIDs).

-Because this is a breaking change to identity resolution, existing multi-party networks will need to migrate to the new identity rules all at once.
+Because this is a breaking change to identity resolution, existing multi-party networks will need to migrate to the new identity rules together.
 This will be handled by deploying a new instance of the FireFly contract that specifies "network version 2", and editing all member nodes' config files to specify the block number at which the nodes will migrate from the old contract to the new one (see preceding sections on config and contract changes).